 Where and what is the dew claw?
 This vestigial residual can be found on the side of your dog’s paw.
 Recognizable when the animal stands as it is the one claw that does not touch the ground, the dew claw is not as fastened to your dog’s skin as the other claws are.

 Good to know: Some dogs have dew claws both on their front and hind legs, while some others have them only on their front legs.

 Because the dew claw is only loosely attached to your dog’s body, it can easily be subject to injuries caused by friction or movement.
 While the often discussed removal of the dew claw is still prohibited in many countries of the world, this special claw needs extra caring.

 The hair between the dog’s paws should be cut before it gets too long.
 The reason?
 Both hygiene and prevention.
 If the hair is long, it could be likely to host dangerous grass awns.

-4. What about the rest of the claw?
+4. Take care of the rest of the claw

 Not only is the dew claw worth a check, but all your dog’s nails should be kept at the right length.
 Paw care means you make sure to cut your dog’s nails following this how-to guide about dog nail dripping.

 Recipe for a homemade dog paw care lotion